uk-gov-mirror/hmcts.appreg-api/README.md

    ```bash
    ./gradlew bootRun
    ```
-   Or use the IntelliJ *appreg-api-bootRun* configuration.
+   Or use the IntelliJ *appreg-api-bootRun* configuration by clicking the dropdown on the top right.

 6. **Expected first-run errors.**
    PostgreSQL, SQL, or JDBC errors are expected until the database is provisioned and reachable.
 See **Database setup** below.